KarimOsmanGH/Forest-Impact-Simulator/README.md

 # Forest Impact Simulator

-A tool to simulate and analyze the environmental impact of forest planting.
+A comprehensive tool to simulate and analyze the environmental, economic, social, and land use impact of forest planting.

 ## 🌟 Key Features